srcshelton/iptables.d/README.md

 data committed to disk.
 It can also output a diff between the currently active rules and those stored on-disk.

+It is now possible to round-trip between iptables rules and iptables.d configuration via the new `iptables-convert.sh` script which generates a full iptables.d configuration in `/etc/iptables.d` from the output of `iptables-save`.
+In addition, `generate-iptables-rules.sh` is now able to output the necessary `iptables` statements to update the active set to match the iptables.d rules.
+Currently missing iptables rules are detected, but excess rules are not commented upon - iptables.d is assumed to be the point of configuration.

 It is worth noting that the `generate-iptables-rules.sh` script has built in complexity over several years, and it is overly-complex for a shell script and so is painfully slow, and very much needs to be re-implemented in perl or